marcosalis/kraken/README.md

 #### Usage
 ##### Create and reference a bitmap cache
 The best way to initialize the caches is the <code>onCreate()</code> method of the <code>Application</code> class. *Kraken* provides a custom subclass called <code>DroidApplication</code> that provides some utility and debugging methods, check its documentation on how to use it.
 The <code>Application</code> instance is never GC'd when the application process is alive.
-Moreover, its natural "singleton" behavior makes it the perfect place to store the global instance(s) of cache(s).
-When not in foreground, the application process, along with the whole application stack (and consequently memory caches), will be killed by Android whenever it requires memory.
+Moreover, its natural *singleton* behavior makes it the perfect place to store the global instance(s) of cache(s).
+When not in foreground, the application process, along with the whole app stack (and consequently memory caches), will be killed by Android whenever it requires memory.
-See the <code>CachesManager</code> interface and its base implementation <code>BaseCachesManager</code> for a convenient way to group and access multiple caches.
+See the <code>CachesManager</code> interface and its base implementation <code>BaseCachesManager</code> for a convenient way to group and access multiple caches.<br />
 Using the code below, you can build a bitmap cache (with debugging name *"Profile bitmaps cache"*) that occupies the 15% of the total max app memory heap and stores the images in the external storage application cache subfolder *profile_bitmaps* with an expiration time of 1 day.
 See the <code>BitmapCacheBuilder</code> documentation for the full list of configurable parameters.
 ``` java
  BitmapCache cache = new BitmapCacheBuilder(context)